first-rust-competition/first-rust-competition/README.md

 ## Getting started

-Parts of this repository is designed to be compiled for a [RoboRIO](http://sine.ni.com/nips/cds/view/p/lang/en/nid/213308), the processor used in the FIRST Robotics Competition.
+Parts of this repository are designed to be compiled for a [RoboRIO](http://sine.ni.com/nips/cds/view/p/lang/en/nid/213308), the processor used in the FIRST Robotics Competition.
 To cross compile for RoboRIO, you have to do a few things.
-Detailed instructions can be found in [WPIlib's README](wpilib/README.md).
+Detailed instructions can be found in [WPILib's README](wpilib/README.md).

 Examples can be found in [wpilib-examples](wpilib-examples).